ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 > Note: If you run into any issues installing NiFi using the Ambari Wizard, refer to Appendix A.

-If you installed NiFi using Ambari Wizard approach, you can move onto **Step 3**.

 ### Step 2: Start NiFi via Ambari Service <a id="start-nifi-ambari"></a>

 If NiFi is not already running, we will use Ambari Service Tool to launch NiFi.